• Home

 Serving Suggestions

-This sauce works on any pasta shape, but here’s what works best:
+This sauce goes with any pasta shape, but here is what works best:

 • Fettuccine — the classic; the wide noodles hold the sauce well